PhrontHQ/mod/teach/concepts/data-validation/data-validation-strategy.md

         - `name: string`: A unique identifier for the rule (e.g., `isMandatory`).
         - `message: string`: The localized message.
         - `hints: string[]`: An array of strings providing additional guidance or suggestions related to the data validation process.
-        - `validationProperties: PropertyDescriptor[]`: An array of property descriptor objects that this rule depends on.
+        - `validationProperties: string[]`: An array of property name that this rule depends on.
 This wiil be used for the `DataValidationManager` to know when to re-run the rule.
     - **Methods**:
         - `evaluateRule(dataInstance): Promise<ValidationError | null>`:
             - Core asynchronous method all subclasses must implement.